svetlanatad/tagstack/readme.md

 Of course it is not a kernel module; rather, it illustrates how stack-based tag contexts could simplify reasoning about access control in OS design.

-This idea could be potentially integrated with Linux xattr for real file metadata.
+This idea could be potentially integrated with Linux xattr for real file metadata, and it could implement tag enforcements in Linux kernel by LSM hooks.